 Remains of a city

 Archaeological work at Abel Beth Maacah is just beginning and the team will be back this summer to investigate the ancient city further.

-Owen Jarus writes about archaeology and all things about humans' past for Live Science.
+Owen Jarus is a regular contributor to Live Science who writes about archaeology and humans' past.
+He has also written for The Independent (UK), The Canadian Press (CP) and The Associated Press (AP), among others.
 Owen has a bachelor of arts degree from the University of Toronto and a journalism degree from Ryerson University.
-He enjoys reading about new research and is always looking for a new historical tale.